 Last year, Autism Speaks hosted a live chat with Phillip Parham, a contestant on season six of NBC’s “The Biggest Loser: Families” and parent of a child with autism, and Eric Chessen, M.S., a fitness specialist and consultant dedicated to working with the autism population.
 The goal of this live chat was to bring the advocate community together to talk about the importance of healthcare for everyone – with an emphasis on those affected by the autism spectrum.

 Go Social for a Healthier You and Benefit Autism Too

 There are two things more precious than your time - your family and your health.
-Autism Speaks launched an exciting new campaign in May to get the autism community active and focused on improving their physical and emotional health, because advocates and caregivers need their strength.
+Autism Speaks launched an exciting new campaign to get the autism community active and focused on improving their physical and emotional health, because advocates and caregivers need their strength.

 Join the campaign and get active with Careverge!